Jamalam360/pinguino/docs/module.md

 # Module Module

-The module module is responsible for configuring the bot.
+The module module (hehe) is responsible for configuring the bot.

 ## Commands